 Remember, structure is important, but what sets the status quo apart from the status setters is LEVERAGE.

-Go download it right NOW and let’s get you started on a life that sets your soul on fire.
+Go watch it NOW and let’s get you started on a life that sets your soul on fire.